kamu-data/kamu-docs/content/cli/explore/_index.md

 While `kamu` focuses primarily on the problem of data management, you often may want to do some basic data exploration before exporting data for further use in your data science projects, so we decided to provide a few simple exploration tools for you to assess the state of data without leaving the comfort of one tool.

 ## Tail Command
 To quickly view a sample of last events in a dataset:

 ```bash
 $ kamu tail ca.bccdc.covid19.case-details
 ```

-## Lineage Command
+## Inspect Command Group

-To display the lineage of a certain dataset in a browser:
+A set of `kamu inspect *` commands allows you to explore metadata and lineage of datasets.
+For example to display the lineage of a certain dataset in a browser use:

 ```bash
 $ kamu inspect lineage ca.covid19.daily-cases -b